Using Crutches: Sitting, Standing, Through Doors

 To pull a door open, stand to the side.
 Get your balance and pull the door fully open with your hand.
 Plant the tip of the nearest crutch inside the door to act as a doorstop.
 Leave the crutch in place until you’ve walked through.

-Tip: Avoid revolving doors.
+Tip: Don't go through revolving doors.
 Instead, use entrances designed for disabled people.